Dear Students!

 - Issuance of Certificates: The lecturer has up to four weeks after the exam date to correct the exams and issue a certificate.

-The grade cannot be changed.
-Only the exam can be annulled.
-The attempt remains valid. - Serious Deficiency: exists when serious errors occur in the formalities of the exam, such as: less time than indicated in TISS, different subject area than indicated in TISS.
+- Serious Deficiency: exists when serious errors occur in the formalities of the exam, such as: less time than indicated in TISS, different subject area than indicated in TISS.

 Admission, Re-registration, and Exmatriculation